MathieuNls/mastering-angular/README.md

 ## Disclaimer

 **This is a work in progress.**
-The book is currently in the writing stage and will be released in October 2017.
+The book is currently in the writing stage.

-I am the author of Chapters 7, 9, 10 and 17.
+I am the author of Chapters 7, 9, 10, 15 and 17.
 I've gathered the code of the remaining chapters for convenience.